engapa/osc-docker-builder/README.rst

     osc-builder -f osc.yml

-This command can be launched form source code, main function is in osc_docker_builder package :
+This command can be launched form the source code.
+The main function will be found in osc_docker_builder package :

 ::